 In order to take corrective actions, businesses need to modify A/R strategies to be able to monitor performances and draw valuable insights.
 The primary goal is to make a proactive collection operation that does not solely depend on traditional excel sheet reports or metrics like DSO to evaluate the entire process.
 With the advancement of technology, real-time reporting and analytics is no longer a pipe dream.
 It saves time and provides a concrete way for organizations to implement an optimized collection process.
 Particularly, this assesses customer segmentation, account prioritization, and the generation of worklists for collectors.

 For the collection operation, data is termed to be the fuel of the carriage.
 It is essential to be included in worklist prioritization and customer correspondence.
-The different types of data could be ranging from open A/R data, billing, data from other teams like cash application, credit management, deduction management, payment commitments, and invoice discrepancies.
+The different types of data could be ranging from open A/R data, billing, data from other teams like cash application, credit management, deduction management, payment commitments, collection agencies and invoice discrepancies.
 The thing to focus on is the information that is to be recorded and how is it particularly retrieved and shown when required.
 Real-time and accurate data is regarded to be an important part of any collection procedure.

 With the increase in the diversity of the type and content of data, a single format is not enough to store the varied data.
 A single source of data makes the functioning of the collection process a lot more stable and seamless.
 Furthermore, a single source and point of data will make it easier to deal with disparate points of reference in order to carry out routine collection tasks.